 Sociology

-Dr. Johannes Krause is research assistant at the Chair of Sociology II since 2011.
-He studied Social Sciences at the University of Cologne and completed a part-time Master of Business Administration in 2019.
+Dr. Johannes Krause has been a member of staff at the Chair of Sociology II at HHU-Düsseldorf since 2011.
+He studied social sciences at the University of Cologne and completed a part-time Master of Business Administration in 2019.

-His research interests are physical attractiveness and the (un-)fair determinants of educational trajectories.
+His research interests are physical attractiveness research and the (un)fair determinants of educational trajectories.

 Contact